-As the Treasurer of your family budget, you are responsible for taking control of your debts.
+As the Treasurer of your family budget, you are responsible for taking control and setting some debt limits.

-So here’s our guide on how to go about it.
+So here’s my guide on how to go about it.

-Bad debt is money borrowed to fund everyday expenses like a holiday, or to buy an asset that will fall in value like a car.
+‘Bad’ debt is money borrowed to fund everyday expenses like groceries, a holiday, or to buy an asset that will fall in value like a car.

-When it comes to “bad” consumer debt, the warning signs are not being able to pay off credit card balances on time or the interest payments on a personal loan.
-They are tell tale indications your debt is getting out of control and you are in a debt spiral where the chances are that you won’t get out of it.
+When it comes to ‘bad’ consumer debt, the warning signs are not being able to pay off credit card balances on time or the interest payments on a personal loan.
+They are tell tale indications your debt is getting out of control.
+You’re in a debt spiral and the chances are you won’t get out of it.

-When it comes to “good” investment debt, you know you’re getting in over your head when you can’t meet the interest payments out of cash flow or the value of the asset falls below the value of the loan.
+When it comes to ‘good’ investment debt, you can also get into trouble.
+You know you’re getting in over your head when you can’t meet the interest payments out of existing cash flow.
+Or when the value of your asset falls below the value of the loan.

-- Borrow within your means at the start
+3. Borrow within your means from the start

 If you haven’t done your budget, you don’t know how much you can afford to repay.